Mamuka Kvaratskhelia, PhD

 Furthermore, we exploit ALLINIs as powerful investigational tools for better understanding of HIV-1 molecular biology.
 We have found that ALLINIs induce aberrant integrase multimerization in viral particles during maturation, which consequently impairs integrase binding to the viral RNA genome and results in eccentric, non-infectious virions with ribonucleoprotein complexes being displaced outside of the protective capsid core (Figure 2).
 In turn, these findings allowed us to discover an unexpected, non-catalytic role of integrase in HIV-1 biology, which includes its ability to bind and localize the viral RNA genome within the protective cone-shaped capsid core during virion maturation (2).
 Our current efforts are focused on dissecting structural and mechanistic determinants for highly specific interactions of HIV-1 integrase with select sites on the viral RNA genome.

 Virus-host interactions.
 As an RNA virus with a limited genome size, HIV-1 has evolved to exploit host factors to traffic across the cytoplasm, through the nuclear pore and into the nucleus to ensure productive infection.
 A virus capsid shell provides the main interface with the complex cellular milieu post-entry.
 However, the identity and roles of capsid-binding cellular factors are poorly deciphered at present.
 Moreover, it is not clear how viral capsid binds selectively to diverse and seemingly unrelated host proteins.
-We have recently discovered Sec24C as the first example of cytoplasmic protein that contains an HIV-1 capsid-binding FG-motif and is critically important for virus infection and spread (Figure 3).
-Furthermore, our studies have uncovered a network of novel cellular capsid-binding FG-motif containing proteins residing in different cellular compartments.
+We have recently discovered Sec24C as an HIV-1 host dependency factor crucial for virus spreading infection (6).
+Sec24C directly and specifically interacts with hexameric capsid lattices, and enhances stability of HIV-1 capsid in the cytoplasm during virus ingress (Figure 3).
+Furthermore, our studies have uncovered a network of novel cellular capsid-binding containing proteins residing in different cellular compartments.
 We are currently investigating underlying mechanisms for avid and selective recognition of incoming HIV-1 capsid by these cellular co-factors.